≡ Menu

 Therefore, the gross margin for social media companies is a measurement of the direct costs of providing advertisement services to customers.

-From the first look of the chart, Meta commands the highest gross margin among all social media companies in comparison, notably at 78.3% as of 2022.
+From the first look of the chart above, Meta commands the highest gross margin among all social media companies compared, generating as much as 80% of gross margin between fiscal year 2022 and 2024.

-Despite being the most profitable, the gross margin of Meta Platforms has significantly declined since 2016.
+Despite being the most profitable, the gross margin of Meta Platforms has slightly gone lower since 2016, down from 86% in 2016 to 82% as of 2024.

 The decline in the gross margin of Meta Platforms over the years highlights the company’s struggle to manage its costs and maintain its profitability in the face of increasing competition and changing market dynamics.

-Twitter’s gross margin is the lowest among all social media companies in comparison and has remained relatively stagnant since 2016.
+Twitter’s gross margin is the lowest among all social media companies compared and has remained relatively stagnant since 2016.

 As of 2022, Twitter’s gross margin totaled only 55.9%, a significant decline over 2021.